christophgil/ZIPsFS/README.md

 a different mount point.
 Both  instances work simultaneously.
 The symlink which used to point to the mount point of the old instance is now pointing to that of the new one.
 The old instance should be let running for an hour or so until no file handle is open any more.

+If the symlink is within an exported  SAMBA or NFS path, it should be relative.
+This is best achieved by changing into the parent path where the symlink will be created.
+Then give just the name and not the entire path of the symlink.
+In the /etc/samba/smb.conf give:

+   follow symlinks = yes

 Debug Options
 -------------